 Eligible candidates for a public sector traineeship are:

-- an Australian citizen, or have an appropriate work visa.
+- an Australian citizen, permanent resident or have an appropriate work visa.

 An eligible candidate for a traineeship must:

-- Be willing to undertake a National Police Check or other appropriate background screening where required by an agency
+- Undertake a National Police Check or other appropriate background screening where required by an agency

 - Undertake vocational qualification training requirements